 3. Visit a food market

-One of the locals told me that many Spanish people have taken an interest in dining at food markets and, having visited one, it is easy to see why.
-Gastro markets such as Mercado San Miguel are filled with stalls serving everything from olives, sandwiches, fish and meat in tapas size or regular portions.
-Purchase your food and take it into the centre of the market, find a seat and enjoy.
+It is always a good idea to speak to the locals for recommendations.
+They can personally advise on places to go to get a good experience.
+A taxi driver informed me that Spanish residents in the area enjoy dining at food markets.
+Having visited one, it is easy to see why.
+Gastro markets such as Mercado San Miguel are filled with stalls selling everything from olives, sandwiches, fish and meat in both tapas and regular portions.
+Purchased food can then be enjoyed with others in the centre of the market at one of the communal dining spaces.
 Many diners are solo so it is the perfect place to experience some delicious food in a casual environment if you are by yourself.

 4. Eat Tapas

 You can’t come to Madrid without stopping by one of their many fantastic tapas bars.
-The small portions of food served make tapas bars great places to come for solo diners to try a variety of typical Spanish dishes.
+The small portions of food is perfect for solo diners who wish to taste a variety of typical Spanish dishes.